ChangHChen/run_python_local/README.md

 # MCP Run Python Local

-A Model Context Protocol (MCP) server for running Python code directly on the local machine, with virtual filesystem mapping and automatic dependency installation.
+A Model Context Protocol (MCP) server for running Python code directly on the local machine, with virtual filesystem mapping and automatic dependency installation using isolated virtual environments.

 ## Features

-- Execute Python code directly on the local machine
+- Execute Python code directly on the local machine using isolated virtual environments
 - Run Python files by path
 - Map a virtual filesystem path to a local directory
 - **Automatic detection and installation of missing dependencies**
-- Support for explicit dependencies via PEP 723 metadata
+- **Isolated execution environments for each run**
 - Similar interface to the Pyodide-based MCP Run Python server

 ## Key Differences from MCP Run Python